hsjung24/Landsat8-Utilities/README.md

-# Landsat 8 Utilities
+# Landsat 8 Sea Ice Concentration

-Code to read Landsat 8 band images and return the top-of-atmosphere (TOA) reflectance values in Numpy array format
+Code to read Landsat 8 band images and calculate the Sea Ice Concentration (SIC) in 6.25, 12.5, and 25 km Polar Stereographic Format using methods suggested in Tanaka and Lu (2023)

 ## Environment Setup